Who doesn’t like credit card rewards? Who hasn’t dreamed of swiping their next real estate investment on their Business credit card?

 While title companies sadly don’t accept credit cards, there are still ways to use your credit cards to pull cash for real estate investments.
-A quick word to the wise, though: These techniques may not actually cost less than more traditional loan sources.
-Not only are credit cards usually expensive, they come with their own risks, from immediate cancellation to debt spiraling and a cut financial safety net.
+A quick word to the wise, though: These techniques may not cost less than more traditional loan sources.
+Credit cards are usually expensive, but they also come with risks, from immediate cancellation to debt spiraling and a cut financial safety net.

 Whether you’re taking care of your rent or mortgage, making car payments, paying a contractor, or booking a private jet, Plastiq is the best way to pay.
-Plastiq is the only service that lets you pay any business with your favorite credit or debit cards.
-Pay any business without worrying whether or not they accept cards.
-Earn more points and cashback rewards by paying your largest bills with Plastiq.
+Plastiq is the only service that lets you pay for any business with your favorite credit or debit cards.
+Pay any business without worrying whether they accept cards.
+Earn more points and cashback rewards by paying your most significant bills with Plastiq.
 Forget about late fees and penalties when you use your credit card to pay today.
 Send payments in seconds with their easy-to-use website and mobile app.
-Enter any recipient’s details online or just submit a picture of your bill with our iOS app.
+Enter any recipient’s details online, or submit a picture of your bill with our iOS app.
 All card transaction fees are 2.5% or less.

-Pay family and friends in the US with a phone number or email, whether or not they have Venmo — all they need to do is create a Venmo account to claim their payment.
+Pay family and friends in the US with a phone number or email, whether they have Venmo — they need to create a Venmo account to claim their payment.
 Find friends automatically by syncing your Facebook or phone contacts.
-When you send money using your Venmo balance, bank account, debit card or prepaid card, they waive fees so it’s free.
+When you send money using your Venmo balance, bank account, debit card, or prepaid card, they waive fees, so it’s free.
 Their standard 3% fee applies to credit cards.
 Receiving money and making purchases in other apps is always free.

 Use the prepaid debit card/money order trick.

-This has been floating around the Internet for a few years now and still seems to work.
-At a retail store, you buy a prepaid debit card along with your groceries and put the entire purchase on your credit card.
-You then use the prepaid debit card to pay for a money order… made out to yourself.
-You deposit it at your bank, and voila!
-You have cash, where before you had plastic.
+This has been floating around the Internet for a few years and still seems to work.
+You buy a prepaid debit card and your groceries at a retail store and put the entire purchase on your credit card.
+You then use the prepaid debit card to pay for a money order… made to yourself.
+Furthermore, you deposit it at your bank, and voila!
+You have cash, whereas before, you had plastic.

-Of course, the prepaid debit card itself might include a small fee, and the money order will probably cost $1 or so.
+Of course, the prepaid debit card itself might include a small fee, and the money order will probably cost $1.
 But if you can find prepaid debit cards with high enough balances, it may be worth the trouble.